Glock 20 Threaded Barrel: Types and Benefits

 Consider these things before upgrading:

-- Legal Requirements: Check local laws concerning suppressors or threaded barrels, as those vary from place to place.
+2. Local Laws: Check local laws concerning suppressors or threaded barrels, as they vary from place to place.

-- Quality: Not all threaded barrels are created equal.
-Seek out trusted brands and read reviews so you know you’re getting a good product.
+3. Brand Quality: Not all threaded barrels are created equal.
+Seek out trusted brands and read reviews to ensure you’re getting a good product.

 Conclusion